 World’s biggest machine surely discovers the elusive Higgs boson, helping explain mass.
 Further quests await.

-You’ve surely seen the big science news announced on 4 July: the Higgs boson, aka the God particle, has been discovered.
+You’ve surely seen the big science news: the Higgs boson, aka the God particle, has been discovered.
 Hooray!
 Huzzah!

 Yet unless you are a theoretical physicist, you might be asking, “The Higgs what?” – for whoever heard of a boson until this week?
 But you are only reading this column thanks to bosons: the photons streaming from the text into your eyes.
 And were it not for the Higgs boson and its related field, you would not be here today, but instead the universe would be a place where particles zip around at around the speed of light.

 Or that’s what physicists widely believe, anyway.
 The Higgs field and boson are key components of the Standard Model of physics, which does an excellent job of explaining and predicting how matter behaves at everyday and miniscule scales.
 The model includes quantum mechanics, a theory so mind-bogglingly weird that even the great physicist Richard Feynman said: ““I think it is safe to say no one understands quantum mechanics….
 Nobody knows how it can be like that.”

 Parts of the Standard Model are relatively straightforward.
 Matter comprises fermions, such as the protons, neutrons and electrons that make up atoms.
 Only one of these can be in the same place at one time – so you can’t walk through walls.
 Quarks, the building blocks of protons and neutrons, are also fermions, and are so bizarre that they have attributes such as “flavour” no one can taste, and “colour” that can never be seen.
 They’re named after a drunken seagull trying to order “three quarks” of beer in the baffling novel Finnegan’s Wake.